Anaphylaxis & Food Allergy

 Plano ISD has developed guidelines to manage students with these life threatening allergies so that they may safely participate in the educational process.
 Students who are at risk for developing anaphylaxis are entitled to carry and self-administer their anaphylaxis medications (epinephrine auto-injectors) while at school or a school event, if they have met the legal requirements below:

-The student must demonstrate to the physician, other health care provider and to the school nurse, if available, the skill level necessary to self-administer the medication.
+- The student must demonstrate to the physician, or other health care provider and to the school nurse, the skill level necessary to self-administer the medication.

-Plano ISD has developed an Allergy Action Plan (English / Spanish) that has the components of the legal requirements included within it.
-Please contact your school nurse before enrollment or at the start of the new school year, to obtain all the proper paper work needed that will help ensure the safety of your student with an allergy.
+- Plano ISD has developed an Allergy Action Plan (English / Spanish) that has the components of the legal requirements included within it.
+Please contact your school nurse before enrollment or at the start of the new school year to obtain all the proper paper work needed to help ensure the safety of your student with a severe allergy.